has created an article on Atheism which is enjoying a healthy amount of

 Canaanites not taking surveys and keeping statistics.

-Is an "atrocity" "acceptable" if it leads to greater good?
+"atrocity" "acceptable" if it leads to greater good?
 That would

 depend on whether the target for "atrocity" approves, and demonstrates